oudeismetis/missed-moment/README.md

 1. Install the OS on the Pi using method of choice.  e.g. [Raspberry Pi Imager](https://www.raspberrypi.org/documentation/installation/installing-images/) or [NOOBS](https://www.raspberrypi.org/downloads/noobs/)
 1. Boot into the Raspberry Pi
 1. Make sure you've enabled the camera module in the settings
-1. Missed moment requires Python 3.5+ to interface with the camera.
-Raspbian GNU/Linux 10 OS comes with both Python 2.7 and Python 3.7.
+1. missed-moment requires Python 3.5+ to interface with the camera
-1. Install GPAC to do video format opperations:
+1. Install GPAC to do video format operations:

     ```
         sudo apt update